-why do Olympic archers swing their bows?
-The reason olympic archers swing their bow is because they don’t grip their bow.
+Why do Olympic archers swing their bows?
+The reason Olympic archers swing their bow is that they don’t grip their bow.
 By not gripping the bow the archer gain more control and can increase their accuracy by doing so.

-So by knowing this you can figure out why the Olympic archers swing their bow.
-Its simply just because they dont hold their bow.
-Why? because by not holding the grip firmly they gain more control over the bow and will result in a better shot.
+So by knowing this you can figure out why the Olympic archers swing their bows.
+It’s simply just because they don’t hold their bow.
+Why?
+Because by not holding the grip firmly they gain more control over the bow and will result in a better shot.

-But if they dont hold the bow, wouldn’t it drop to the ground you may think.
-Well it would, but they use slings.
-Slings are a kind of a rubber band they attach on their thumb and pointing finger to prevent the bow from faling to the ground.
+But if they don’t hold the bow, wouldn’t it drop to the ground you may think.
+Well, it would, but they use slings.
+Slings are a kind of rubber band they attach on their thumb and pointing finger to prevent the bow from falling to the ground.